refit-ml/refit/README.md

 ## Components
 The codebase of REFIT is organized in several bounded contexts.
 Each bounded context is meant to be independent of one another in its implementation and dependencies.

+- Applications: The deployable JVM applications of REFIT
+    - Inference-Application: The entrypoint of the inference application
+    - Ingestion-Application: The [Apache Camel](https://camel.apache.org/) application that hosts the ingestion service
+    - Integrations-Application: The Apache Camel application that hosts the integrations service

 - Core: Shared code among all modules.
 - Data: The bounded context that contains base implementations of repositories that deal with the core REFIT domain
     - Data-Cassandra: Implementation of base cassandra repositories